GOP moderates strike back after conservative revolt paralyzes House

 “They need to go back to drinking,” Buck said.

-As GOP members express alarm about the hardline conservatives arm-twisting the rest of the conference, McCarthy is pushing back on their description of the talks — particularly Gaetz’s assertion that they were renegotiating a “power sharing agreement.”
+As GOP members express alarm about hard-line conservatives arm-twisting the rest of the conference, McCarthy is pushing back on their description of the talks — particularly Gaetz’s assertion that they were renegotiating a “power-sharing agreement.”

-The growing frustrations come as Congress suits up for a number of high-stakes legislative undertakings that will require bipartisan cooperation — including funding the government, which tops the list.
+The growing frustrations come as Congress suits up for high-stakes legislative undertakings that will require bipartisan cooperation — including funding the government, which tops the list.

-House Appropriations Committee Chair Kay Granger (R-Texas) said Monday night that House appropriators will “limit new spending to the fiscal year 2022 topline level,” below the caps set out in the debt limit compromise – welcome news to the Freedom Caucus and their allies, but a development that forecasts even more tension with the Senate.
+House Appropriations Committee Chairwoman Kay Granger (R-Texas) said Monday night that House appropriators will “limit new spending to the fiscal year 2022 topline level,” below the caps set out in the debt limit compromise — welcome news to the Freedom Caucus and their allies but a development that forecasts even more tension with the Senate.

 “I’m of the position that at some point we gotta just do coalition government with the Democrats and cut these guys out,” Bacon said of the conservatives.
 “If they continue to do that, we got to make them irrelevant.”